gsi-upm/SAGA/README.md

 ![New PR](imgs/new_pr.png)

-Then, add this new PR to your current application or create a new one so you can configure its runtime parameters:
+Then, add this new PR to your current application or create a new one (Right click on Applications -> Create new application -> Corpus Pipeline -> Name it -> OK) so you can configure its runtime parameters:

 ![Runtime parameter example](imgs/runtime_example.png)